tsar-workshop/tsar-workshop.github.io/content/authors/north/_index.md

 # Display name
 title: Kai North

-weight: 50
+weight: 30

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Research Assistant at George Mason University, USA
+role: Senior Data Scientist at Cambium Assessment, USA

 # Organizations/Affiliations